kenaryn/memoranda/clojure_memorandum.md

 - Cursive: brings the same Clojure compiler to IntelliJ than the one installed on the machine.

 ### Macro - first aid kit
-Using :require in a namespace declaration is actually just passing an argument to a macro (the macro called ns).
+Using `:require` in a namespace declaration is actually merely passing an argument to a macro (*viz.* `ns`).
-The function require is mostly a convenience for working at the REPL.
+The function `require` is mostly a convenience for working at the REPL.
 It is rarely used in actual file-based code though.

 ### IntelliJ - Settings